 When it comes to luxury holidays, Middle East tops the charts.
 The two best cities of the United Arab Emirates, Dubai and Abu Dhabi are home to some of the best attractions, spectacular hotels, enormous shopping malls, and scrumptious cuisines.
-Also, home to two of the world’s best performing airlines, these two mega cities are well-connected to every corner of the world.
+Also, home to two of the world’s best performing airlines, these two megacities are well-connected to every corner of the world.

-Many vacation websites are swarming with Dubai holidays?
+Many vacation websites are swarming with the Dubai holidays?
 But Dubai’s sibling Abu Dhabi is equally fun and attractive.
 DO you find yourself wondering where to plan your vacation next?
-Whether to pack for the glitzy Dubai?
+Whether to pack for glitzy Dubai?
 Or to book your tickets to the capital of UAE?

 Read on and decide for yourself.

 5 MOST ASKED QUESTIONS:

 Is Dubai and Abu Dhabi the same thing?